Please use the recommended channels to report security issues, either phone or e-mail. Avoid reporting security issues via public channels.

-Responsible for all security work is Anders Ytterström, Head of Security at Kundo.
-For any security related question, contact firstname.lastname@example.org.
+Responsible for all security work is Mikael Rask, VP of Engineering at Kundo.
+For any security related question, contact email@example.com.

 Data Protection and personal information

-All customer data is stored on Amazon's services, strictly within the EU.
+All customer data is stored on Amazon's services, strictly within the EU/EEA.
 All access to Amazon is strictly made through encrypted connections.

 The customer have ownership of all data that they have stored as part of the service.
-If the customer terminates its subscription with Kundo, Kundo will deliver a full data dump in a standardized format.
+If the customer terminates its subscription with Kundo, the customer may request a full data dump in a standardized format from Kundo.